Proficiency Level Spanish

 The aim of the module is to widen the learners’ awareness and knowledge about the Spanish-speaking societies and cultures worldwide and to provide them with the appropriate training to develop intellectual skills such as critical reasoning, application of concepts and identification and solution of problems.
 The module facilitates the analysis and interpretation of authentic data in Spanish through the study of Spanish structures and lexis.
 It also encourages students to adopt autonomous learning skills and an investigative approach to tackle grammatical and lexical problems in a wider system.

-By the end of the module students will be able to use different advanced varieties of written and spoken Spanish; write commentaries, reports and essays in Spanish.
-Students will be able to use spoken Spanish to show a range of styles and emotions in conversations, exchanges, presentations, debates and seminars; and would also have acquired a set of transferable and cognitive skills through the use of IT and controlled exercises.
+By the end of the module students will be able to take notes with ease; use different advanced varieties of written and spoken Spanish; analyse Spanish and Latin American prose; write commentaries, reports and essays in Spanish.
+Students will be able to use spoken Spanish to show a range of styles and emotions in conversations, exchanges, presentations, situationals, debates and seminars; and would also have acquired a set of transferable and cognitive skills through the use of IT and controlled exercises.

 All module materials will be available on Moodle.